erichk4/cp-permission-manager/README.md

 This plugin is forked from the last release (`2.2.0`) of the popular [justintadlock/members](https://github.com/justintadlock/members) plugin, before it's codebase was hijacked and turned into a sales pitch for a premium plugin by it's new maintainers.

-> Note that the ambition for this fork is to strip out all but the role & capability management features (see 'Deprecated Features' below), and to maintain this functionality through future WP releases.
-If you rely on these features please use an alternative version.

 ## Documentation

 ### The relationship of users, roles, and capabilities